pytorch/torchtune/docs/source/index.rst

 Welcome to the torchtune Documentation
 =======================================

 torchtune is a native PyTorch library for easily authoring, fine-tuning and experimenting with LLMs.
-The library emphasizes 4 key aspects:

 Getting Started
 ~~~~~~~~~~~~~~~